Our wider community

 Bath Spa University

-We are proud of our links with Bath Spa University and are committed to training the next generation of primary school teachers.
+We are proud of our links with Bath Spa University and are committed to our work together with them training the next generation of high quality primary school teachers.

 The home/school agreement, which is signed by the Headteacher and parents, sets out the responsibilities of the school, parents and children in the educational process.
 This is a starting point for any discussions between parents and teacher and provides a broad framework within which the home/school relationship can work.